 Alternatively, with a challenged Uranus in the First House (or a challenging Uranus / Mars aspect), “primal instincts” might have been wounded in previous life cycles and/or in early childhood.
 If the chart shows a strong association of Pluto or Saturn with the angular houses as well, the child might have been “shamed” or “reprimanded” for his or her natural sexual urges (being “caught” while masturbating, for example).

-Blessings of First House Uranus:
+Blessings of the First House Uranus:

-If Uranus is comfortable here, the individual is usually blessed with an “open-mindedness” with regards to his or her own sexuality and may be generally more “tolerant” assessing the sexual urges of other people as well.
+If Uranus is comfortable here, the individual is usually blessed with an “open-mindedness” with regard to his or her own sexuality and may be generally more “tolerant” of assessing the sexual urges of other people as well.
 There will also exist a healthy detachment towards the notion of “appearance”, as such individuals can easily recognize their own personal right (and equally, the right of others) to “look” as they please.